discretize/discretize-guides/builds/necromancer/condi-scourge/index.md

 <Card title="Situational Runes">
 * <Item id=83502/> works best for using and utilizing <Skill name="Epidemic"/>, as its damage will be maximized with this rune.
 Note that you will have a loss of condition duration with this rune choice.
-* <Item id=44956/> provides a large boost to personal survivability on top of your barrier generation at the cost of a minor dps loss.
+* <Item id=44956/> provides a large boost to personal survivability on top of your barrier generation at the cost of a minor DPS loss.

 </Card>
 </GridItem>